Autumn 2024 Application Information for 2025-2026

 IELTS: Minimum score 7.0*

-Demonstrate spoken English proficiency with a minimum score of 7.0 on the speaking section of the IELTS.
+A minimum score of 7.0 on the speaking section of the IELTS is required to demonstrate spoken English proficiency.

-GRE: GRE scores will not be accepted and will not be used as a factor for admission into the UW Chemistry Ph.D. program for the 2024-2025 academic year.
+GRE: GRE scores will not be used as a factor for admission into the UW Chemistry Ph.D. program for the 2025-2026 academic year, so GRE scores will not be accepted on applications.

 *Please note: TOEFL iBT, IELTS and Duolingo test scores are only valid for two years and must be valid on the date that your UW application is submitted.